A construction of vertex algebra bundles on logarithmic smooth curves: Normal crossing

 \begin{rk} The above theorem seems to be against intuition.
-Over the projective line $\bP^1_\bC$, dimension of the space of conformal blocks $\dim C_V(\bP^1,(x,y),(V,V))= \dim C_V(\bP^1,x,V)=1$ (\cite{frenkel-benzvi}, \cite{nagatomo2005conformal}).
-The nodal curve $\underline{X}$ corresponds to a boundary point in a family of genus $0$ smooth curves $X_t$ in $\bP^2$ determined by $xy=tz^2$, parameterized by $t\in\bR_{>0}$.
-Intuitively we could consider $\underline{X}$ as `` $\lim_{t\to0}X_t$".
-Each $X_t/\{\pm1\}$ ($\pm1$ acts on $z$ by scalar multiplication) for $t\not=0$ is isomorphic to $\bP^1$, and so the dimensions of conformal block spaces associated to the same vertex algebra $V$ over them are the same.
-In general, the structure of the associated bundle over $\underline{X}$ is believed to be more complicated than those on $X_t$, but it turns to be on the opposite side.
-The reason is that for any differential form on $\bP^1-\{x,y\}$, its restrictions to $D_x^\times$ and $D_y^\times$ are highly related to each other.
-But over $X$, for a log differential form $fdx/x+gdy/y$, its restrictions on different patches turns to be exactly unrelated except the constant terms.
-This gives rise to a (Lie algebra) $\Lie_{\circX}(V)$-action much bigger than expected to be. \end{rk}
+Over the complex projective line $\bP^1$, it is known that (\cite{frenkel-benzvi}-10.4.1)

+The nodal curve $\underline{X}$ corresponds to a boundary point in the family $\{X_t\}$ of genus-$0$ smooth curves in $\bP^2$ determined by the homogeneous equations $xy=tz^2$, parameterized by $t\in\bR_{>0}$.
+Intuitively we may consider $\underline{X}$ as `` $\lim_{t\to0}X_t$".
+For each $t\not=0$, the quotient space $X_t/\{\pm1\}$ ($\pm1$ acts on $z$ by scalar multiplication) is isomorphic to $\bP^1$, and thus the conformal block spaces associated to the same vertex algebra $V$ over these curves are of the same dimension.
+In general, the structure of the associated bundle over $\underline{X}$ is believed to be more complicated than those over $X_t$, but it turns to be on the opposite side.
+The reason is that for any differential form on $\bP^1-\{x,y\}$, its restrictions to the punctured discs $D_x^\times$ and $D_y^\times$ are closely related.
+In contrast, for a log differential $fdx/x+gdy/y$ over $X$, its restrictions on different patches turns to be essentially unrelated except for the constant terms, due to the log structure on the base field $\bN\to \bC$.
+Consequently the resulting $\Lie_{\circX}(V)$-action is much bigger than expected to be. \end{rk}